jstonge/jsto/content/authors/jonathan/_index.md

 title: Jonathan St-Onge
 ---

-I am interested in computational social science and programming.
+I am currently doing an internship at Centre Marc Bloch in Berlin.
+I am interested in computational social science and literate programming.